paul-ollis/vim-vpe/docs/api/api.vpe.rst

                         End of the range of modified lines.
                     :added:
                         Number of lines added, negative if lines were deleted.

+                *ops*: bool
+                    Include a list of the individal operations to the callback.
+This is ``True`` by default.

                     :changed:
                         A list of diffs.BufOperation instances with details about the changes.

+                *raw_changes*: bool
+                    Include the raw changes as an additional argument:

+                    :raw_changes:
+                        The unmodified changes provided by the Vim buffer change callback (see :vim:`listener_add` for details).

             **Return value**